fosspost/fp-collapse-monitor/README.md

-There are many indicators for a possible collapse in human civilization, motivated by climate change and other elements.
+There are many indicators for a [possible collapse in human civilization](https://www.reddit.com/r/collapse), motivated by climate change and other elements.
 Many people started carefully monitoring these elements in order remain alerted as much as possible, and make sure they are prepared for what is to come.

-One can find many useful interactive maps online for this, but you don't always want to open them manually each time you want to check them.
+One can find many useful interactive maps online which provide alerts about possible hazards, accidents and natural disasters, but you don't always want to open them manually each time you want to check them.
 Additionally, you may want to keep your markings/edits on some of them (Which may support that unlike the others), and hence, putting all these maps in a different standalone window would give the best experience.

 This is the idea of this small app; it is a web browser with 7 maps (Currently) which show different hazards alerts, disaster alerts, future projections for areas with high probability of floodings, earthquakes, natural disasters and many other interesting data.